 An important part of staying healthy is to have regular gynecological exams beginning at age 21, or within three years of becoming sexually active.
-The gynecologists at Mesbah OB-GYN provide a full range of gynecological and obstetrical services including your annual well woman visit.
-Our office in centrally located near Hofstra University and Nassau County Community College.
-Call Mesbah OB-GYN at (516) 794-1500 and schedule your appointment today.
+The gynecologists at Mesbah OB-GYN provide a full range of gynecological and obstetrical services including your annual well-woman visit.
+Our office is centrally located near Hofstra University and Nassau County Community College.

 Preventive care includes: